The Mission of the Church

 This sending is not limited in scope, indeed the “community that confesses that Jesus is Lord has been, from the very beginning, a movement launched into the public life of mankind.”
 As Newbigin shows, the very name the Church used for itself indicated its universal character “It was from the beginning a movement claiming the allegiance of all peoples, and it used for itself with almost total consistency the name ecclesia-the assembly of all citizens called to deal with the public affairs of the city.”3

 How does Christ’s work manifest itself in the mission of the Church?
 The answer to that is just this: certainly Christ proclaimed the Kingdom, and so should we.
 But there were physical manifestations of the Kingdom throughout Christ’s ministry; Christ healed, the blind, the lepers, the paralytic.
 He fed the hungry.
 All these works were intimately connected with his proclamation of the Kingdom and they should be no less so of ours.
 Because of this, the work of Christian mission is intimately tied up with the physical well-being of those being evangelized.
 To ignore the temporal reality that people face is to invite indictment by the Gospel-the story of Lazarus and Dives comes to mind, as does James’ admonition “If a brother or sister is poorly clothed and lacking in daily food, and one of you says to them, ‘Go in peace, be warmed and filled,’ without giving them the things needed for the body, what good is that?”
-(James 2:15-16 [show] If a brother or sister is poorly clothed and lacking in daily food, and one of you says to them, "Go in peace, be warmed and filled," without giving them the things needed for the body, what good is that?
-(ESV)
+(James 2:15-16).

 The missionary character of Christianity is so strong in fact that it has overcome theological obstacles to evangelism no less than practical ones.
 The early Calvinist ambiguity about missions gave way to the force of the missionary imperative in part because a rejection of missionary work can finally only be supported within a framework that does not take scripture seriously and borders upon a rejection of Christianity itself.

 This strong affirmation of mission as essential to the Church’s character stems from basic observation of the Apostles’ ministries.
 In the earliest days of the Church, and enshrined particularly in the Pauline corpus and the book of Acts, we see a people proclaiming their faith and continuing the work of Christ in the world.
 The catechism in the Book of Common Prayer acknowledges this work in the common obligation it places on all Christians, lay or ordained “to represent Christ and his Church” and to “follow Christ; to come together week by week for corporate worship; and to work, pray, and give for the spread of the kingdom of God.”4 Implicit in this is the recognition that there is an obligation on the part of every Christian, that “the origin of [our] confession is not in [us].
 It is committed to [us].”
-And we are charged with the delivery of that message, as Newbigin states, for “‘You did not choose me,’ says Jesus to his apostles, ‘I chose you and appointed you that you should go and bear fruit’ (John 15:16 [show] You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide, so that whatever you ask the Father in my name, he may give it to you.
-(ESV)
+And we are charged with the delivery of that message, as Newbigin states, for “‘You did not choose me,’ says Jesus to his apostles, ‘I chose you and appointed you that you should go and bear fruit’ (John 15:16)”5

 Within Jesus’ ministry we see the fulfillment of God’s purposes of salvation offered to all people.
 The work of the early Church testifies to this fulfillment, which the prophets foretold, as we acknowledge in the Third Song of Isaiah, “Nations will stream to your light, and kings to the brightness of your dawning.”6 The early Church testified to the universal character of Christ’s mission, saying in a manner reminiscent of the Prophets “for with your blood you have redeemed for God, from every family, language, people and nation, a kingdom of priests to serve our God.”7